-All the courses taken in the diploma program apply to the Supervision and Management Career Option Pro-
+All the courses taken in the diploma program apply to the Supervision and Management Career Option Program.

 Upon satisfactory completion of the prescribed curriculum with an average grade point of 2.00 (C), the student is awarded a diploma.
-This recognition is granted to a person who has completed at least thirty (30) semester hours of credit.
+This recognition is granted to a person who has completed at least thirty (30) semester hours of credit including a general education core.